microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 In addition to the core functionality described by IUnknown, all ABI interfaces in xlang derive from IXlangObject.
 This interface adds additional core functionality needed for xlang.

+> Proposal: add a GetProperty method takes takes an identifier and a void** out param.
+THis would be an extensible method for retrieving single data elements.

 #### String Representation